Interior Design Porto

 Without any particular expectations, I couldn’t help but fall head over heels with the authentic charm of this historic city on the river Douro.
 It’s hard to say whether it was the city’s unique architectural style, the ‘chic meets patina’ feel, the friendliness of the people, the food or all of the above.
 On second thought, maybe the M Maison Particulière also had something to do with it… as it sure set the tone for a memorable stay in Porto!

 With only 10 rooms M Maison Particulière is a boutique hotel in the true sense of the word.
 In fact, it feels almost like staying in a private home.
-The size, the décor and the fact that you need to ring the bell, create a very intimate and exclusive ambiance.
+The size, the interior design and the fact that you need to ring the bell to gain access to this charming small hotel, both create a very intimate and exclusive ambiance.
 This feeling is further emphasized by a personalised breakfast service.
 Guests are asked the night before about their preferences and the time they wish to have their breakfast, which is then served on hand painted china at a family style dining table in a secluded area at the back of the house.
 Home made jams and fruits from the owner’s garden only add to that personal touch.

 Each of the 10 rooms is different and unique in design.
 Starting with the size and shape of the room, but also the colour scheme and décor.
 Our room was decorated with light coloured shabby chic style furniture and a steel blue and dark rose colour scheme.
 Beautiful antique maps and artwork adorned the blue walls.
 The headboard was upholstered with a floral fabric whilst the curtains featured a plaid pattern.
 The unusual mix of styles, colours and patterns, nonetheless create a harmonious overall look.